Can Dogs Eat Pizza? -Itsaboutdog

 Dog With Diabetes And Pizza:

-Diabetic Dogs shouldn’t eat pizza crust because it often contains sugar, butter, and salt.
-Some crusts are also sold with sauces and cheese fillings that can be harmful to dogs.
+Diabetic Dogs should not eat pizza crust because it often contains sugar, butter, and salt.
+Some crusts are also sold with sauces and cheese fillings that can harm dogs.

-These are carbohydrate-containing products, as a result of the absorption of which, visceral fat is rapidly formed, provoking an increase in body volume and the appearance of cellulite.
+These are carbohydrate-containing products, and as a result of the absorption, visceral fat is rapidly formed, provoking an increase in body volume and the appearance of cellulite.

 How To Feed Pizza To Your Dog:

-pizza should not be given to your dog, either as a main meal or as a treat.
-A small bite might give her a mild upset stomach if she’s sensitive to dairy products due to the excess fat, but overall she should be fine.
+pizza should not be given to your dog as a main meal or a treat.
+A small bite might give her a mild upset stomach if she is sensitive to dairy products due to the excess fat, but overall, she should be fine.

 How Many Pizzas Should A Dog Eat: